MuhammadRidha7/Shia-vs-Sunni/README.md

 Hasn't Allah forbidden you from praying for Munafiqin?
 The Prophet (s) ignored him. \
 `Sahih Muslim, vol 8, page 120`

+**Allah (swt):** \
+And whoever defies the Messenger after guidance has become clear to them and follows a path other than that of the believers, We will let them pursue what they have chosen, then burn them in Hell—what an evil end! \
+`Surah an-Nisa, verse 115`

 Another instance of Umar condemning The Prophet (s): `Sahih Muslim, vol 1, page 59`

 #